-Conflicts may also exist with respect to matters with non-financial implications, such as decisions about the use of university equipment and facilities and the negotiation of research agreements and license agreements.
+Conflicts may also exist with respect to matters with non-financial implications, such as decisions about the use of University equipment and facilities and the negotiation of research agreements and license agreements.
 Conflicts may also exist with respect to the particular conduct of research, the care of patients, the protection of human research subjects, and the treatment of students and faculty colleagues.

-Other potential non-financial COI that must be disclosed include any Foreign Affiliations as outlined in Section 5 of this document.
+Other potential non-financial Conflict of Interest that must be disclosed include any Foreign Affiliations as outlined in Section V of this document.